fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/nodejs.md

 _**Type:** String | Object_

 Sets the configuration of a single chart or multiple charts in an array.
-This configuration should follow [FusionCharts JSON structure](https://www.fusioncharts.com/dev/chart-attributes/).
-It accepts, file path of the JSON where chart configurations have been stored.
+This configuration should follow the [FusionCharts JSON structure](https://www.fusioncharts.com/dev/chart-attributes/).
+It accepts, file path of the JSON file where the chart configurations have been stored.
 You can also directly pass the chart configuration object and it will still work.

 #### Example